Reviewed by Lisa Blohm, PhD, MSN, RN

 - Instead of buying white bread, stop by your local bakery for a delicious, fresh loaf of whole wheat sourdough, rye, and other options.

 - Scrap the soda and enjoy sparkling water with lemon and honey.

 The world won’t change overnight, and neither will your diet.
 But even just a few changes can make a big difference.

 Sometimes, the best way to get better is to just go to bed.
 Getting lots of deep sleep will help your body stay healthy and naturally relieve inflammation.
 Ideally, sleep in a closed bedroom with an air purifier.
 The air purifier will help keep the air clean, protecting your worn-out body from being exposed to more allergens while you sleep, giving you time to heal.

 Give yourself a break.

 Spring is often the season of go-go-go.
 School is wrapping up, we’re jumping back into gardening and lawn care, and prepping for the summer.
 If you’re struggling with spring allergies, give yourself the grace to take some time to rest and relax.
-If you’re always on the move and exposing yourself to allergens, your body can get worn down quickly, making you vulnerable to viruses and more inflammation.
+If you’re always running around, forgetting to care for yourself, and exposing yourself to various allergens, your body can get worn down quickly.
+You may find that you are more vulnerable to viruses and worsened allergy symptoms.